RobHolme/vscode-hl7tools/README.md

 ![Field highlighting](https://github.com/RobHolme/vscode-hl7tools/raw/master/images/highlightfield1.jpg)

-* The field will be highlighted.
-If part of the field name was entered, all matching fields will be highlighted. e.g. 'Patient' would match to 'Patient ID List', 'Patient Name', etc. Selecting a new field will remove the previously highlighted field.
-Entering a blank value for a field location will remove all highlighting, or run the command 'HL7 Tools: Clear Highlighted Field'.
+* The field is highlighted.
+If part of a field name was entered, all matching fields will be highlighted. e.g. 'Patient' would match to 'Patient ID List', 'Patient Name', etc. Selecting a new field will remove the previously highlighted field.
+To remove highlighting run the command 'HL7 Tools: Clear Highlighted Field', or enter a blank value for a field location.

 ![Field highlighting](https://github.com/RobHolme/vscode-hl7tools/raw/master/images/highlightfield2.jpg)

-> Note: the field highlighting may be shifted by a character if the document end of line character is changed from the editor EOL preference.
+> Note: the field highlighting may be shifted by a character if the document end of line character is changed from EOL preference defined by the editor settings.

 ### Display segment fields
-This function lists all fields from the currently selected segment in a list in the output window.
-Field components are indented.
+This function lists all fields from the currently selected segment in a heirarchial list.
+If a field contains components they will be displayed beneith the parent field.
 Any repeating field values are included.
 * Select the segment in the message using the cursor.
 * Press F1 --> HL7 Tools: Display Segment Fields.
 * The selected segment's fields will be displayed in the output window.
-Repeating fields will be included.

 ![Syntax highlighting](https://github.com/RobHolme/vscode-hl7tools/raw/master/images/DisplaySegmentFields.jpg)